sjsu-library/unionist/_items/unionist--text-0359.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: Humor; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: An Irish servant lad, going along the passage, and singing rather <br>inharmoniously, was asked by his master what horrid noise he was making?
-“I have <br>not made any noise, sir,” he replied.
-“Why, you were singing, and a confounded <br>noise it was.”
+transcription: An Irish servant lad, going along the passage, and singing rather<br>inharmoniously, was asked by his master what horrid noise he was making?
+“I have<br>not made any noise, sir,” he replied.
+“Why, you were singing, and a confounded<br>noise it was.”
-  “Oh, perhaps it was the singing of my ears your honor heard.” <br>This reminds us of a dialogue between two ministers of the gude kirk of <br>Scotland.
+  “Oh, perhaps it was the singing of my ears your honor heard.”<br>This reminds us of a dialogue between two ministers of the gude kirk of<br>Scotland.
 One complained that he had got a ringing in his head.
-“Do ye ken the <br>reason o’ that?” asked his worthy crony.
+“Do ye ken the<br>reason o’ that?” asked his worthy crony.
 “Na!”
-“I’ll tell ye; ‘tis because it’s <br>empty!”
+“I’ll tell ye; ‘tis because it’s<br>empty!”
 “And have ye never a ringing in your head?” quoth the other.
-“Na, <br>never.”
+“Na,<br>never.”
 “And do ye ken the reason?,’ “Na.”
-“It’s because it’s cracked!” was the <br>retort; and the truth was not very far off. <br>
+“It’s because it’s cracked!” was the<br>retort; and the truth was not very far off.<br>
 scholarlyNotes:
 commentary: Humor based on ethnic stereotypes and denigration is, as usual, prevelant in the human condition but not our best feature.
 However, the reference to things